 What is perhaps even more important than the finer technicalities of the law is whether or not it is safe.

-As noted earlier, by driving well below "normal" speeds (i.e. slightly above the legal limit) hypermiling is already much safer than regular driving.
+As noted earlier, by driving well below "normal" speeds (i.e. slightly above the legal lower limit) hypermiling is already much safer than regular driving.
 In addition, to avoid having to brake, all hypermilers leave large following distances between them and the car ahead.
 This, obviously, increases safety by a huge margin.

 Finally, by being constantly aware of the road, conditions, and other vehicles around you, very little takes you by surprise.